ashejim/C964/_sources/task1.md

 **What language, libraries, and platforms should I use?**

 You can use whatever you like.
 However, we recommend using Python and the [scikit-learn](https://scikit-learn.org/stable/) (aka sklearn) library.
 In addition to having a large collection of ML-specific tools and tutorials, WGU has better faculty support for these.
 For the app front end, Jupyter notebook is a great place to start.
 Passing applications are often submitted as the notebook (.ipynb) and data files.
 Jupyter notebooks are a great way to present code and information together, but can also progressively be developed into a more polished product.
-Students are often tempted to use Jave because of their JavaFx experience in software II, but a GUI is not required and Python is better suited
+Students are often tempted to use Jave because of their JavaFx experience in software II, but a GUI is not required and Python is better suited.

 A development path might look like the following: